-In groups of three or four prepare for a 25 minute presentation (and 5 minutes of questions) on the future of environmental protection in Portugal, in the EU and internationally.
+In groups of five prepare for a 25 minute presentation (and 5 minutes of questions) on the future of corporate environmental protection in Portugal.
 This can be factual (what the future will be...) and aspirational (what the future could/should be...)
-Your group should pick one aspect of environmental protection - air pollution, climate change, habitat protection, sustainability and so on You should also demonstrate your knowledge of the potential costs and economic limitations of what you think
+Pick one aspect of corporate environmental crime - air pollution, climate change, habitat protection, water pollution and so on - argue whether the current approach of administrative sanctions is effective, or whether it should be dealt with as a crime Demonstrate your knowledge of the potential costs and economic limitations of what you think ambiente and Enforcement of Environmental Law